CMIP-REF/rfcs/text/0001-package-structure.md

 each with their own set of dependencies.
 The tooling and CI will be shared across all projects.
 There will be a `packages` directory at the root of the repo, with each package in its own subdirectory.
+An example has been implemented in [CMIP-REF/cmip-ref#1](https://github.com/CMIP-REF/cmip-ref/pull/0001), which contains a `ref-core` package and an example `ref-metrics-example` package.

 Each package will have a `README.md` file that describes the purpose of the package and how to use it, its own `pyproject.toml` describing the package and it's dependencies, and their own set of tests.
 The test suite for each package is run with only the dependencies required for that package.

-An example has been implemented in [CMIP-REF/cmip-ref#1](https://github.com/CMIP-REF/cmip-ref/pull/0001), which contains a `ref-core` package and an example `ref-metrics-example` package.
+A common set of integration tests will also be run to ensure that the packages work together.

 The purpose of this structure is to split the project into smaller, more manageable parts and to differentiate between the "library" part of the project which is reusable